GoogleChrome/web.dev/src/site/content/en/lighthouse-performance/speed-index/index.md

 and the speed indices of real websites, based on
 [data from the HTTP Archive](/performance-scoring/#metric-scores).

-This table shows how to interpret your Speed Index score:
+This table shows how to interpret your mobile Speed Index score:

 <div class="w-table-wrapper">
   <table>